menu

 Conclusions:

-I. All chairs being furniture is a possibility.
+II.
+All table being furniture is a possibility.

 if only conclusion I follows.